Exercise Status: All exercises complete and verified

 Importance: 🔵🔵🔵⚪⚪

-We'll now progress to a slightly more advanced approach for classification, using an autorater.
-This essentially means we're querying an LLM to do the categorization for us, rather than relying on hardcoded rules.
+Now we'll use a more advanced approach: an autorater (i.e. querying an LLM to do the categorization for us, rather than relying on hardcoded rules).

-We'll start by setting up helper functions to call an API via OpenRouter (which supports many different model providers).
-We'll define generate_response for single calls and generate_responses_parallel for batch processing.
+First we set up helper functions to call an API via OpenRouter (which supports many different model providers).
+We define generate_response for single calls and generate_responses_parallel for batch processing.

-You'll need to create an .env file in the current working directory and set the OPENROUTER_API_KEY environment variable, then you can run the cell below to see how the helper functions work.
+You'll need to create an .env file in the current working directory with OPENROUTER_API_KEY set, then you can run the cell below to see how the helper functions work.

 def generate_response(